andyw8/pinboard_logseq/README.md

 # pinboard_logseq

-This gem consumes a JSON export from Pinboard, and formats them as Markdown files suitable for Logseq.
+This gem consumes a JSON export from Pinboard, and generatea a set of Markdown files suitable for Logseq.

 It generates separate Markdown files corresponding to each month in your Pinboard data.
 The files are saved to the `output/` directory.